dgcfung/blogger-2020/README.md

 After attempting deployment on Friday, March 13th at 4:00pm,  I found my previously working code crashing with a 431 Request Header Fields too large error.
 I believe this is partially related to changes made to my node modules during deployment and partly due an overly large API request occuring when multiple clicks were made to make a submission request on login (PUT,POST, LOGIN).

 Based on my research, the error could be corrected by clearly out cookies in my browser and waiting a few hours.
-However, after not seeing results after clearly out cookies and deadline approaching, I decided to pull down an earlier version of my code.
+However, after not seeing results after clearing out cookies and deadline approaching, I decided to pull down an earlier version of my code.
 The previous version of code was functioning properly.

 ***